Bobby Wagner is still a free agent, but don’t expect the Seahawks to re-sign him

 Seattle’s decision to release Wagner obviously signaled the team did not think he was worth that much money.

-But Schneider said in a news conference two weeks ago that the team did not try to negotiate a different deal with Wagner and his comments at the league meetings reiterated that Seattle intends to move on without him.
+But Schneider said in a news conference two weeks ago that the team did not try to negotiate a different deal with Wagner, and his comments at the league meetings reiterated that Seattle intends to move on without him.

-And that decision, Schneider said, is based in confidence that Brooks and Barton can handle the inside linebacking spots just fine.
+And that decision, Schneider said, is based in confidence that Brooks and Barton can handle the inside-linebacking spots just fine.

-Seattle got a look at that duo in the final two games of the 2021 season after Wagner sprained his knee on the first play of what turned out to be his final game with the Seahawks against Detroit.
+Seattle got a look at that duo in the final two games of the 2021 season after Wagner sprained a knee on the first play of what turned out to be his final game with the Seahawks against Detroit.

 Brooks had started at weakside linebacker alongside Wagner in the middle all season and ended up setting a franchise record with 183 tackles, passing Wagner, who had set the record before being injured with 170.
 Brooks also tied Wagner’s team single-game record with 20 against Arizona in the final game of his second season with the team after being taken in the first round out of Texas Tech in 2020.